dschmenk/PLASMA/README.md

 byte a
 a = 0
 ```
 Multiple assignement are supported.
-They can be very useful for returning more than one value from a function or efficiently swapping values around/
+They can be very useful for returning more than one value from a function or efficiently swapping values around.
 ```
 predef bivalfunc#2